Hosting a Gemini Server

 Getting Started with Agate

 We are going to use Agate for this tutorial.
-This is a very simple Gemini server written in Rust.
+This is a basic Gemini server written in Rust.
 It takes very little time and maintenance to get it running.

 Install Dependencies